jianminchen/100-hard-level-algorithms-2018-summer-campaign/leetcode 126 word ladder II/ReadMe.md

 I like to name the algorithm Leetcode 126-one path-all paths-all shortest paths series.

 One path should be easy level, warmup 1 - Leetcode 126. <br>
-All pathes should be medium level. warmup 2- Leetcode 126<br>
+All paths should be medium level. warmup 2- Leetcode 126<br>
 All shrotest paths should be hard level, which is Leetcode 126. <br>